Zspace unveils laptop that enables easy AR/VR interaction

 “One of the things driving innovation at AMD is working with companies, like Zspace, who are creating novel solutions that need powerful compute and graphics capabilities that only AMD can provide,” said Kevin Lensing, corporate vice president and general manager of embedded solutions at AMD, in a statement.
 “With AMD’s strong x86 processor and graphics technology and the ability to combine them on a compact system on a chip design, Zspace was able to turn its unique laptop dreams into reality, creating a complete package in a portable computing experience that readily immerses users into virtual environments.”

 More than 1,000 school districts, technical centers, medical schools, and universities rely on Zspace today.
 The company said millions of learners have experienced Zspace, and academic studies have demonstrated an average performance improvement of 16 percent with Zspace education apps.
 The company said it has more than 40 patents, to date.
+Zspace has 200 employees and it has raised $56.6 million to date.